fsg55/ProteinMusicMakers/README.md

 knowledge free on Internet, without which I could not have developed anything;
-Specials thank's to A. Brown (jmusic API), A. Troedson (score structuring in java applications), yknk (MidiTrail), several current and past composers (for their Musical Dice Games scores), and a very, very, very long etc for hundreds of people that have helped me or inspired me in the development of this project as far as it is today.
+Specials thank's to A. Brown (jmusic API), A. Troedson (score structuring in java applications), yknk (MidiTrail), several current and past composers (for their Musical Dice Games scores), the ffmpeg team, and a very, very, very long etc for hundreds of people that have helped me or inspired me in the development of this project as far as it is today.
 A practical example: this translation is done with the google translator.

 The quest continues ...